Koehlerorum/cities/README.md

 ## General

-Cities a little toy project that showcases how to build a simply REST API using nodejs, expressjs and Docker.
+Cities is a little toy project that showcases how to build a simply REST API using nodejs, expressjs and Docker.
 It has automated API test suite built using frisbyjs test framework and the API has been documented using OpenAPI v3 format.